Home | Old Testament Studies | Psalms Table of Contents | Previous Section | Next Section |

 Peshitta "words"

-The MT has קקם (BDB 876 II, KB 1081 from קו), which denotes a "boundary line," "musical melody" (cf. NEB).
-The UBS Text Project gives it an "A" rating.
-However, the LXX and Jerome have קולם (BDB 876, KB 1083 from קול) which means "speech," "word," "cry," which seems to fit the context best (same root in Ps.
-19:3, i.e., "voice").
-The early church used (i.e., quoted from) the LXX.
+The UBS Text Project gives the MT an "A" rating.
+However, the LXX, Peshsitta, and Jerome (Vulgate) have קולם (BDB 876, KB 1083 from קול) which means "speech," "word," "cry," which seems to fit the context best (same root in Ps.
+19:3, i.e. "voice").
+The early church used (i.e. quoted from) the LXX.

 ▣ "through all the earth. . .to the ends of the world" These first two lines of Ps.
 19:4 are synonymous parallelism.
 The theological thrust is the universal availability of God's revelation to all humans (cf. Isa.
 42:10; 49:6; 62:11).
 All are responsible for their knowledge of God (Rom.
-1:18-3:18), but see SPECIAL TOPIC: AGE OF ACCOUNTABILITY
+1:18-3:18).

 19:4c-6 "the sun" This imagery using the sun is not a scientific description or mythological account but typical OT language using popular descriptive idioms for natural phenomenon.
 Notice the imagery.

-1. the sun has a tent (i.e., abode), Ps.
+1. the sun has a tent (i.e. resting place), Ps.
 19:4c

 2. the sun is a bridegroom, Ps.
 19:5a

 3. the sun runs a set course, Ps.
-19:5b (i.e., described in Ps.
+19:5b (i.e. described in Ps.
 19:6)

 SPECIAL TOPIC: RABBINICAL HERMENEUTICS